AnaM2730/UNES-Universidade/README.md

-# 📚 Sobre
+# 📚 About
- Unes é um Universidade ficticia criada e desenvolvida juntamente com o curso Udemy.
+  Unes is a fictitious University created and developed together with the Udemy course.
 <hr>

- ## 💻Tecnologias utilizadas
+  ## 💻Technologies used
 - HTML <br>
-- CSS
+-CSS

-## 👩‍💻Acesse o Site;
+## 👩‍💻Access the website;
-Hospedado no netlify <br>
+Hosted on netlify <br>
 https://unesuniv.netlify.app